-Understanding Language Development Professional Learning Participation: 68% of Teachers in Session 4, 0% of Administrators have completed session 4
+Understanding Language Development Professional Learning Participation: 68% of Teachers in Session 4, 0% of Administrators have completed session 4 and content achievement is due to lack of scaffolds and support in Tier I instruction.

-Root Causes: As evidenced by observations and ULD data, the problem is a need for greater awareness of ELL student needs and a need for more supports and scaffolds toward high expectations.
-A root cause of low performance of English language learners in language proficiency and content achievement is due to lack of scaffolds and supports in Tier I instruction.
 Students need more embedded scaffolds within the Tier I instruction.

+Root Causes: As evidenced by observations and ULD data, the problem is a need for greater awareness of ELL student needs and a need for more support and scaffolds toward high expectations.
+A root cause of low performance of English language learners in language proficiency